wjinyan/wjinyan.github.io/essays/i-learned-more-than-website-development.md

 ---
 layout: essay
 type: essay
-title: I Learned Much More than to Make a Website
+title: I Learned More than Website Development
 # All dates must be YYYY-MM-DD format!
 date: 2020-05-14
 labels: